SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 A parameter with an equals sign (``=``) and an expression after its type is understood to have a default value of the given expression.
+The given expression is evaluated when the function is called.
 If the parameter is omitted when calling the function, the default value is used instead.
 If the parameter is not omitted,